NGC 3511

 NGC 3511 is an intermediate spiral galaxy located in the constellation Crater.
-It is located at a distance of circa 45 million light years from Earth, which, given its apparent dimensions, means that NGC 3511 is about 70,000 light years across.
+It is located at a distance of about 41 million light years from Earth, which, given its apparent dimensions, means that NGC 3511 is about 107,000 light years across.
 It was discovered by William Herschel on December 21, 1786.
 It lies two degrees west of Beta Crateris.